This page was reviewed under our medical and editorial policy by

 Treatment options for endometrial cancer and uterine sarcoma are very similar.
 Surgery is a primary treatment option for both types of uterine cancer.
 Chemotherapy is also a treatment option, though there are differences in the chemotherapy drugs and regimens that may be recommended for each.
 Treatment options may vary depending on the stage of the disease, which may be determined during surgery, and whether it has spread beyond the uterus to other parts of the body.

-Treatments for endometrial cancer include:
+Treatments for endometrial cancer may include:

-Treatments for endometrial cancer include:
+Treatments for uterine sarcoma may include: